nguyentp/mlexplain/README.md

 The main idea of SHAP is:

-> For a value of a feature, Shap value is the contribution of this feature value to average prediction.
+> For a value of a feature, its Shap value is the contribution (add or subtract) to average prediction.

 - What is average prediction?
 It is the naive prediction: the average of target.
 - For example: Target is house price.
 Average house price in dataset is $300K.
 Pick a sample with feature "Number of room"=3 rooms.
 Its Shapley value is 10,000.
 This means: "Number of room"=3 adds 10,000 to average house price.
 Is is **not** the change in prediction when we remove number of room = 3 from features.
 Intuitively, "Number of room"=3 raises prediction from $300K to $310K.